-Tarte's One-Day Flash Sale Will Score You 7 Products for the Price of Two
+Tarte's One-Day Flash Sale Will Score You 6 Products for the Price of Two

 Get your credit cards ready: It’s time to restock your entire makeup collection for under $70 — thanks to Tarte‘s flash sale that’s going on right this minute.

 Yes, you read that correctly.
-The brand, which offers cult-fave bronzers, foundations, lip shades and more, is having a crazy online sale that lets you choose a total of seven products for a grand total of $63 from now until tomorrow morning.
+The brand, which offers cult-fave bronzers, foundations, lip shades and more, is having a crazy online sale that lets you choose six products for a grand total of $63 from now until tomorrow morning.
 The only thing you have to do is go online and choose a foundation, concealer, cheek product, lip color, eye product and mascara — all of which would typically cost you around $200 — in one shot.
 Plus, your new beauty kit will come in an adorable pouch — making the deal even sweeter.

 But since we know it’ll be hard to choose just seven products, we’ve rounded up a few of our favorite items get you started.